-The Department of Systems and Operations Management offers the following academic programs: the M.S. in Business Analytics, the B.S. in Business Administration with options in Business Analytics, Global Supply Chain Management, or Systems and Operations Management, as well as the B.S. in Information Systems.
+The Department of Systems and Operations Management offers the following academic programs: the M.S. in Business Analytics, the B.S. in Business Administration with options in Business Analytics, Global Supply Chain Management, and Systems and Operations Management, as well as the B.S. in Information Systems.
 The department also offers three minors: Minor in Business Analytics, Minor in Information Systems, and Minor in Quality Management and Assurance.
-The programs focus on developing skills for problem-solving, critical thinking, communication and the use of constantly changing information technology and systems.
+The programs focus on developing skills for problem-solving, critical thinking, communication and the effective use of constantly changing information technology and systems.
 These skills are needed to deal with a variety of decisions made by managers in manufacturing, service and public organizations.
-The department faculty are committed to excellence in teaching and research and are actively involved in the university and community service.
+The department faculty are committed to excellence in teaching and research and are actively involved in the University and community service.

 Academic advisement helps students meet their academic goals and graduate in a timely manner.
 Freshmen are first advised by the Matador Advising Hub and then transition to college-level advisement after completion of their first year.
 The Nazarian College Student Services Center/EOP Satellite provides academic advisement for Nazarian College majors during the remainder of their time at CSUN.
 Furthermore, Nazarian College Student Services Center/EOP Satellite provides specialized support and retention services for Nazarian College students admitted to the Educational Opportunity Program from time of admission through time of graduation.

 The Systems and Operations Management option prepares students for careers in a variety of industries, such as aerospace, electronics, automotive, healthcare, entertainment, transportation, biotechnology, software and banking.
 The range of positions includes demand planning, operations planning and scheduling, inventory and materials management, quality management, project management and decision support systems.
 A median yearly salary of business operations managers is estimated to be about $103,650.

-The Global Supply Chain Management option prepares students for careers in a variety of supply chain activities.
+The Global Supply Chain Management option prepares students for career opportunities in a variety of supply chain activities.
 The range of positions includes demand planning, procurement and sourcing, inventory and materials management, transportation, and logistics and supply chain management.
 Candidates with supply chain management skills are in high demand.
-An average yearly salary of a supply chain manager is estimated to be around $80,000.
+An average yearly salary of supply chain managers is estimated to be about $93,000.